LONDON WOMEN’S CLINIC IS OPEN

 We appreciate how important it is to be able to be accompanied during your clinic visits and we are working to increase access.
 However, at this time we must remain cautious about the risk of transmission.
 While all our clinics are welcoming accompanying persons to attend pregnancy scans, at this time only some of our clinics are offering accompanying individuals to attend for baseline scans, egg collection, embryo transfer and insemination appointments, so please check ahead of your appointment directly with the clinic and their policy at this time.
-If there is a particular reason why attendance of an accompanying person is considered absolutely necessary for other appointments, this should be discussed with the clinic prior to starting treatment.
-Anyone attending the appointment with you will also need to complete a COVID-19 triage form and adhere to the patient code of conduct.
+If there is a particular reason why the attendance of an accompanying person is considered absolutely necessary for other appointments, this should be discussed with the clinic prior to starting treatment.
+Anyone attending the appointment with you will also need to be triaged upon entry and adhere to the patient code of conduct.

 Before you travel, please check and be ready to comply with local and UK Government travel and social distancing policies.
 It is important you are aware of the risk of travelling at this time with heightened measures in place when arriving in the UK from abroad.

 Any patients travelling from a country listed on the red list will need to quarantine in a government-approved hotel.
 They must also get 2 coronavirus tests after arriving in England – these will need to be booked before travel.
 Patients arriving from a country on the red list are not allowed to leave mandated hotel quarantine to attend our LWC clinic.
 The current red list of countries can be accessed here: https://www.gov.uk/guidance/transport-measures-to-protect-the-uk-from-variant-strains-of-covid-19